 To register and find out more information regarding this special opportunity, visit: Madeline Island School of the Arts Landscape Astro-Photography Workshop.

-Moderate.
+Easy.
 Please be prepared for uneven terrain and rough surfaces.
 Our longest excursion will be a 1 mile round trip hike.

 Ultimately, weather is an uncontrollable factor with night sky photography.
 Regardless of the conditions (for example, a freak blizzard) we will stay out and shoot as long as it is safe to do so.
 We suggest all participants attending our workshops arrive one day prior and stay one day later (if possible).
 If weather becomes an issue, we may need you to be flexible and shoot the night before/after the scheduled workshop dates.
 To make the most of your week and also have flexibility for additional shooting time, we recommend staying on campus for easy access to locations and schedule changes if needed.
 Clouds play a significant role while capturing the night sky.
 However, even during completely overcast conditions, we promise you will come away with beautiful images, knowledge, and capabilities of capturing the night sky.